nationalarchives/da-metadata-schema/METADATA_VERSION_OVERRIDE.md

 ## When to use this

-Use this approach when:
+Use this approach when you:

-- you need to add a new field for a feature
+- need to add a new field for a feature
-- you want to test the new field in a specific environment only
+- want to test the new field in a specific environment only
-- you do not want the change to appear in all environments or releases yet
+- do not want the change to appear in all environments or releases yet

 ## How the override naming works